wp-plugins/landing-pages-builder/readme.txt

 = Do I need to have a Wishpond account set up already? =

-No, you can create your free account inside the plugin, or you can simply use a guest account
+No, you can create your free account through the plugin, or you can simply use the provided guest account

 = Is the 14-day free trial shared with the other Wishpond plugins? =